GirishVerm/pediatric_bayesian_triage/README.md

 - **Python**: `https://www.python.org/`

 All evidence rows include specific provenance: `source_pmid`, `guideline_org`, `year`, `study_design`, `evidence_grade`.

+## How Model Parameters Are Determined

+### Disease Priors
+Disease priors (pre-test probabilities) are determined from:
+- **Clinical estimates** based on pediatric practice prevalence
+- **Age-stratified priors** where applicable (e.g., bronchiolitis more common in 0-12 months)
+- **Setting-specific priors** (e.g., asthma exacerbation higher in ED vs. primary care)
+- **Balanced distribution** to prevent any single disease from dominating initial probabilities
+- Priors are stored in `disease_priors.csv` and loaded via `load_priors.py`

+### Triage Severity
+Triage severity values (1.0-5.0 scale) are assigned based on:
+- **Clinical urgency**: Life-threatening conditions (e.g., appendicitis, pneumonia) have higher severity
+- **Potential for complications**: Conditions requiring prompt treatment get higher values
+- **Standard pediatric triage protocols**: Aligned with emergency department triage systems
+- Stored in the `diseases` table as `triage_severity` field

+### Sensitivity and Specificity
+Sensitivity and specificity values are extracted from:
+- **Published clinical guidelines**: AAP, IDSA, WHO guidelines provide validated sens/spec values
+- **Systematic reviews and meta-analyses**: Pooled data from multiple studies
+- **Clinical decision rules**: Validated tools like Alvarado score, Centor criteria, Rome IV
+- **Primary research studies**: When available, values from peer-reviewed publications
+- All values are documented with source PMIDs and evidence grades (A/B/C)

+### Likelihood Ratios (LR+)
+Positive likelihood ratios (LR+) are determined by:
+- **Direct extraction**: When LR+ values are explicitly reported in guidelines or studies
+- **Calculation from sens/spec**: LR+ = sensitivity / (1 - specificity) when only sens/spec available
+- **Validation**: All calculated LR+ values are cross-checked against published ranges when available
+- **Quality grading**:
+  - **Grade A**: From high-quality guidelines or systematic reviews
+  - **Grade B**: From clinical guidelines or well-established findings
+  - **Grade C**: From general clinical references or common knowledge
+- LR+ values range from ~1.0 (non-specific) to 45+ (pathognomonic findings)

+### Evidence Quality Assurance
+- All evidence rows require either a **PMID** (PubMed ID) or reference to a recognized **guideline organization**
+- Evidence extraction date is tracked for version control
+- Notes field documents the specific source and context
+- Low-quality or estimated values are excluded in favor of published, validated data

 ## Next Expansion: 10 Additional Diseases